hmwakeling/hmwakeling.github.io/_pages/about.md

   - /about.html
 ---

-I am a high energy particle physics Ph.D. student at McGill University.
-I work remotely at the Belle II Collaboration, Tsukuba, Japan.
-Belle II is a $B$ meson factory, which means it produces many $B$ meson particle which analysts like myself can study.
-My work is on the decay of a $B$ meson to a $D^{(\*)}$ meson, a lepton and its corresponding neutrino.
-This is a high profile decay due its to contribution to a variable called $R(D^{(\*)})$.
-This variable has been measured experimentally and is currently in contention with the theoretical value calculated in the Standard Model of particle physics.
-This could indicate that the Standard Model needs revising, possibly to include new particles such as the leptoquark!
+I am a high energy particle physics Ph.D. student at McGill University, working remotely at the Belle II Collaboration, Tsukuba, Japan.
+Belle II is a $B$ meson factory i.e. it produces many $B$ meson particles which analysts, like myself, can study.
+In my work I study the decay of a $B$ meson to a $D^{(\*)}$ meson, a lepton and its corresponding neutrino.
+This is a high profile particle decay due its to contribution to a variable called $R(D^{(\*)})$.
+Physicists have calculated this value theoretically and measured it experimentally, however the two values don't match!
+Either theory or experiment is incorrect.
+If experiment is wrong, we need to fix the issues and measure $R(D^{(\*)})$ more precisely.
+If theory is wrong, i.e. our model for calculating $R(D^{(\*)})$ is wrong, that means that there are effects theory does not account for.
+This then means there could be more particles that exist outside of the ones we know today, including exciting Dark Matter candidates!
+My work contributes to measuring $R(D^{(\*)})$ more precisely, to conclude whether it is theory that is incorrect or previous experimental results that were not precise enough.

 Summary
 -----
 * Ph.D.
 Research: A decay with missing energy at the Belle II experiment (a $B$ Meson Factory), Tsukuba, Japan
 * Masters Research: Dark matter (axion & ALP) detection at the DEAP3600 detector, Sudbury, Canada

-Extra-curriculars:
+* Extra-curricular interests:
-* The environment and ecology
+  * The environment & entomology
   * Equity, diversity and inclusivity in STEMM
-* Outreach & science communication
   * Practicing physics & justice
+  * Teaching, tutoring and science communication
+  * Volleyball & rollerskating
-* Teaching & tutoring
+  * Saxophone & piano

 Contact
 -----